Easter is a major holiday in Ireland, second only to Christmas, for a host of reasons, some of which are religious and some historical.

 Windows are opened, table cloths set, wine flows freely and bread is baked.
 All that renewal after the scarcity of winter is a signal to the world (and oneself) that winter has ended.

 There are few countries in the world who understand the occasional need for a new beginning like Ireland.
-If you've never experienced Easter there, we strongly recommend you visit in 2011.
+If you've never experienced Easter there, we strongly recommend it.

 Few places shrug off the winter doldrums as completely as Ireland does, or hang out the Easter flags with as much pride and optimism.
 After a quick visit, we promise you'll feel as dramatically renewed yourself.

 * Originally published in 2013.